A black Howler Monkey climbing on a tree branch

 Student loans: If you qualify for student loans, your program should qualify.
 We are able to provide you with a letter confirming your participation in the program for funding purposes.
 Please email group.study@ucalgary.ca to request a letter.
 Please note that eligibility for student loans is determined by your loans provider.

 During the fieldwork component, which is the majority of the program, you will be staying at the Institute for Tropical Ecology and Conservation on Isla Colón in the Bocas del Toro archipelago.
-The ITEC dormitory rooms hold 3-4 students per room.
-We hope that each student will have their own bunk bed (so that you have one bunk for sleeping and another to store your belongings).
-There are several private bathrooms available at the dormitory for everyone to use.
-ITEC has a full kitchen/dining facility and you will be provided with 3 meals per day.
-More information about what to expect can be viewed online here.
+The ITEC dormitory holds 3-4 students per room.
+We anticipate that each student will have their own bunk bed (so that you have one bunk for sleeping and another to store your belongings).
+There are several private bathrooms at the dormitory for residents to use.

 This program is open to undergraduate students in good academic standing from all faculties.